Vital minerals

-For most people, a balanced and varied diet should support all the vitamins that you need.
-Speak to your GP or healthcare provider if you are concerned about nutritional deficiencies or are considering taking supplements.
+For most people, a balanced and varied diet should provide all the minerals you need.
+Speak to your GP if you are concerned about nutritional deficiencies or are considering taking supplements.

 Calcium

 Calcium is important in the activity of many enzymes in the body and is essential for building and maintaining bones and teeth.
 The contraction of muscles, release of neurotransmitters, regulation of heartbeat and clotting of blood are all dependent on calcium.
-Periods of growth, pregnancy and lactation may require increased demand.
-Deficiency in children can result in rickets, while in adults it can contribute to high blood pressure and osteoporosis.
+Periods of growth, pregnancy and lactation may initiate an increased demand.
+Deficiency in children can result in rickets, while in adults it may contribute to high blood pressure and osteoporosis.

 How can I get it?